Environment Variables

 Script Task Execution Results

-task executes, the Job result
+After a script custom script task executes, the Job result properties are:

-: Mixed output of stdout and stderr in chronological order
+| info | Mixed standard output and standard error in chronological order |

-to output variables, which removes trailing newlines while preserving escape characters like \n
+You can use printf "%s" "hello\nworld" to output variables, which removes trailing newlines from standard output while preserving escape characters like \n.

 main: